Kate's Blog

 Do You Genuinely Like The Feeling Of Being Drunk?

-I know it seems a strange thing to ask.
+I know this seems like a strange thing to ask.

 Step into someone else’s shoes

-When we’re analysing the feeling of being drunk, it helps to think about someone who never normally drinks.
-Picture a teetotal friend, child or young adult.
+When we’re analysing the physical sensation of being drunk, it helps to think about someone who never normally drinks.
+Picture a teetotal friend, a child or young adult.
 What would their experience be, if they were tricked into consuming alcohol?

 Perhaps you can remember your first ever drink.
 What was that like?
 Personally I didn’t like it.
-The room began spin and I felt awful.
+The room began to spin and I felt awful.
 It wasn’t very relaxing or fun.
+The feeling of being drunk was horrible.
+(But this didn’t put me off.
+I was sold on alcohol before I even drank it.)

 Stick to the facts

-If you had to take some medication and the side effects included an inability to think clearly, speak articulately or control your actions – and the risk of vomiting, heart disease and cancer – you’d probably be reluctant to use it!
+If you had to take some medication and the side effects included an inability to think clearly, speak articulately or control your actions – and the risk of vomiting, heart disease and cancer – you’d probably be alarmed, not excited.

 Alcohol is the most normalised and glamorised drug on the planet.
 We grow up watching the adults around us drink.
-We’re brainwashed into thinking booze is a good thing before we’re even old enough to have our first glass.
+We’re brainwashed into thinking booze is a good thing before we’re old enough to have our first glass.
+Hence why I’d decided drinking was a good thing, despite my lived experience of it.

 The language we use to describe alcohol use is very positive as well.
-When we reference other drugs, we talk about getting a fix, getting high or using.
+When we talk about other drugs, we say people are getting a fix, getting high, or using.
 But with booze we’re just ‘getting tipsy’ or ‘feeling a bit merry’.

 The good news…